Bart's Girlfriend: Plot

 During a church sermon, Bart falls in love with Reverend Lovejoy's daughter, Jessica.
 When he approaches her to praise her sermon, she ignores him.
 Bart attends Sunday school the next week to convince Jessica that he is a saint, but she still ignores him.
 Frustrated, Bart plays a prank on Groundskeeper Willie and is punished with detention.
 Jessica expresses sympathy for Bart and invites him to her house for dinner.

 During dinner with the Lovejoys, Bart's crude manner and foul language cause Reverend Lovejoy to forbid him from ever seeing Jessica again.
 She and Bart secretly date, bonding over their shared love of mischief while vandalizing the town.
 When Bart realizes that Jessica is more badly behaved than he is, he tries to reform her at the next church service.
 Undeterred, Jessica empties the money from the collection plate into her purse and abruptly leaves after forcing the empty plate into Bart's lap.
 The congregation mistakenly believes that Bart took the money when Helen Lovejoy calls their attention to the empty plate.

 Homer assumes Bart is guilty, but Marge believes he is innocent.
-Reluctant to implicate Jessica, Bart visits her the next day and admits he does not like her after she refuses to confess.
-Upon learning the truth, Lisa is determined not to allow her brother to be blamed for something he did not do.
-After unsuccessfully attempting to convince Jessica to confess, Lisa tells the congregation that Jessica is the guilty party.
+Reluctant to implicate Jessica, Bart visits her the next day and finally comprehends her callous demeanor when she refuses to come forward.
+Upon learning the truth, Lisa is determined not to allow her brother to be blamed for Jessica's misdeed.
+After unsuccessfully prompting her to confess, Lisa tells the congregation that Jessica is the guilty party.
 The townspeople search Jessica's room and find the money hidden under her bed.
-After Reverend Lovejoy expresses shock at her actions, Jessica reminds him of her past incidents, which he willingly ignores.
-Jessica is punished by being forced to scrub the church steps, and Bart receives an apology from the congregation.
+When Reverend Lovejoy expresses disbelief at her actions, Jessica reminds him of her past misbehavior, which he wilfully ignores.
+Jessica is ultimately punished by being forced to scrub the church steps, and Bart receives an apology from the congregation.

-Later, Bart approaches Jessica at church and tells her what lesson he has learned.
-Jessica replies she has learned that she can make men do whatever she wants.
+Later, Bart visits Jessica at church and admits he's matured from having known her.
+Jessica replies that she's capable of making men do whatever she wants.
 Bart agrees to finish scrubbing the steps for her as she leaves with her new boyfriend, but he vows to do a poor job to get even with her.